PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 Good luck!

 ## 0) Datalab Preparation review
-Now, let's all find a partner (as in a classmate, not in a romantic sense) and get our Datalab Preparation out (assuming you made them :p) and discuss them.
-Specifically, analyse and evaluate one another work and provide feedback.
+Now, let's all find 5 partners from our mentor group and get our Datalab Preparation out and discuss them.
+Specifically, discuss the things you were struggeling with.
 Make sure to record your feedback in your learning log!

 ## 1) Exploratory Data Analysis: Data Preparation on SDG Indicators dataset - Project Brief part
 During the workshop we have learned all EDA techniques regarding data preparation we could need to address your problem statement.
 Which means that now we can continue working on the project brief.